-A minimum B pass or above in Language and Literature, a C pass or above in Mathematics A or a minimum B pass or above in Mathematics B; a minimum B pass or above in Biology and a C pass or above in Chemistry.
+A minimum B pass or above in Language and Literature, a C pass or above in Mathematics A or a minimum B pass or above in Mathematics B; a minimum B pass or above in Biology and Chemistry.
 Matriculation or upgrade at University or FODE should attained a B pass or above in Language & Literature, Mathematics, Biology and Chemistry.